Kapernikov/kpv-yocto/README.md

 * I really get now why one would want the added complexity of a system like yocto.
 However, using yocto for general purpose compute is probably not a good idea unless you want to create a CI build with a package feed for updates so you remain secure.
 The whole yocto flexibility is based on a rather interesting system of variable manipulation, patching and lazy evaluation.
 It is a good idea to spend some time understanding how this works before diving into recipes, you will understand everything much better if you do this first.

 * Getting swupdate to work with grub was quite difficult.
 I think most users use swupdate with uboot (much easier to find examples using uboot).
+Swupdate says its more a framework than a software package, and i totally agree with this.
+Maybe for my purpose i should have gone with something else ?
+(RAUC? mender?)

 * Grub can't do integer arithmetic